Eslam26/Computer-Pointer-Controller/README.md

   * main.py
      - Users need to run main.py file for running the app.

-- media folder contains demo video which user can use for testing the app and director structure image.
+- bin folder contains demo video which user can use for testing the app and director structure image.

 ## Benchmarks
 * I have Submited three jobs using this script to the DevCloud, using same demo video, but different hardware: